 Reclassifications - Certain prior year reported amounts have been reclassified to conform with the current year presentation.
-Changes were made to the condensed consolidated statements of cash flows to present the amortization of debt discount and issuance costs separately and to disclose net investment accretion under other, net.
+Changes were made to the condensed consolidated statements of cash flows to present the amortization of debt discount and issuance costs separately; disclose net investment accretion under other, net; and present non-cash interest on financing liability on a net basis within cash flows from operations.
 In addition, changes were made to the condensed consolidated statements of operations to present selling expenses separately from general and administrative expenses.